 Are you a U.S. employer with operations in other foreign countries?
 Do you send employees to work temporarily overseas?
 If so, you and your employees may benefit from the bilateral Social Security agreements the United States has concluded with certain foreign countries.

-These agreements, often called "Totalization" agreements, eliminate dual Social Security taxation, the situation that occurs when an employee from one country works in another country and is required to pay Social Security taxes to both to both countries on the same earnings.
+These agreements, often called "Totalization" agreements, eliminate dual Social Security taxation, the situation that occurs when an employee from one country works in another country and is required to pay Social Security taxes to both countries on the same earnings.
 The agreements assign coverage to just one country and exempt the employer and employee from the payment of Social Security taxes in the other country.

 What are certificates of coverage?